mm6/ethereum-lab1-hardhat/README.md

 now, we want to set up our system and get some experience deploying and interacting with the Solidity code and the environment provided by client side Hardhat and the server side Hardhat network.

-In class, we will delve into the specifics of the contracts.
-However, for the time being, our goal is to establish our system and gain some practical experience in deploying and interacting with the Solidity code.
-We’ll be using the Hardhat environment on both the client and server sides.

 This lab exercise is based partly on the Hardhat tutorial [found here.](https://hardhat.org/tutorial)